UBC-MDS/DSCI522_sreya_fwu/doc/report.md

 Introduction
 ------------

 The goal of the project is to analyze the Chicago crimes dataset and build a model that gives us the strongest predictors of an arrest result.
-Essentially, this dataset contains the type of Crime, Location, Sub Category of the Crime, Type of Vicinity and Whether the arrest was possible or not.
+Essentially, this dataset contains the Type of Crime, Location, Sub Category of the Crime, Type of Vicinity and Whether the arrest was possible or not.

 This project consists of two phases - Analyzing the dataset, Building a Decision Tree model.